+- 10.23.
+Further, when a dwelling is sold another is normally purchased, so the actual investment may only be realised on death or towards the end of life.
+We do not see this as any reason to avoid including the capital element. - 10.24.
+Shelter is an essential.
+Other than those living in an institution, households have either to buy or to rent.
+Including the payment for one form of obtaining shelter in full while only including part of the cost for the other is unequal treatment. - 10.25.
 This brings us to the final objection.
-This is linked to the potential purpose of the index as an uprating tool.
+This is linked to the potential purpose of the HCI as an uprating tool.
 The issue raised is that if house prices rise then, if the owner-occupier has an income linked to or influenced by the HCI, they are being rewarded for something that is also making them better off through increasing their wealth.
-Of course if the owner-occupier has expenditure linked to the index then this will increase too.
-But more importantly the link is very tenuous; housing is not a liquid asset so the increase in wealth is not always easily realisable and house prices can go down as well as up.
-And finally the prime purpose of the index is to measure the impact of inflation on households.

-The last two objections are not without some merit.
+But, importantly, the link is very tenuous; housing is not a liquid asset so the increase in wealth is not always easily realisable and house prices can go down as well as up.
+And finally the prime purpose of the index is to measure the impact of inflation on households. - 10.26.
+This last objection is not without merit.
 But against that we see the imperative of constructing an index which people will see as properly representing typical expenditure.

-Having dealt with the issue in principle, we now make some comments on three separate elements: mortgage capital payments; down payments; and extensions.
+The prime purpose of the index is to measure the impact of inflation on the household budget, so we argue that capital payments need to be included in the main index.
+If it is felt inappropriate to have the full weight of these in an index used for uprating, an appropriate adjustment can be made to a separate form of the index or they could even be excluded altogether.
+In this latter case we could end with the same two series as ONS proposes HCI and HCI-C but we would argue that the primary series should be the one that includes OOH capital payments. - 10.27.
+Having dealt with the issue in principle, we now make some comments on three separate elements: mortgage capital payments; down payments; and extensions. - 10.28.
 Mortgage capital payments are a major part of the household budget for most home owners for many years.
+Indeed with 50-year mortgages on the horizon, the distinction between mortgage payments and rent becomes blurred.
 We urge that these be included in the main headline HCI.
 Without these we do not think the HCI will be complete.
-Practically including them will not be a problem since they emerge from a new method ONS has for calculating mortgage interest payments.
+Practically including them will not be a problem if the lenders' method (see Appendix A) for calculating mortgage interest costs is used since this also provides the capital element. - 10.29.
 One small qualification has been mentioned to us.
 As mentioned in the section on mortgage interest payments, home owners may sometimes borrow against their homes to fund other purchases since mortgage interest rates are often lower than other forms of interest.
-While, as explained, this makes no difference to measuring interest rates, since one interest rate simply replaces another, it does mean that there might be a small amount of double counting since both the item purchased is included directly and its cost would be included in the mortgage capital payment.
+While this makes no difference to measuring interest rates, since one interest rate simply replaces another, it does mean that there might be a small amount of double counting since both the item purchased is included directly and its cost would be included in the mortgage capital payment.
 We do not know how important the practice is but once known an appropriate reduction in weight could be used to address it.